Florida’s Right to Disclaim

 Each state varies in terms of its requirements and rules for disclaiming a gift; however, in Florida, you may disclaim a gift whenever you want.
 This is true as long as you do not take the gift and then refuse it.
 You must disclaim the gift before you receive it and before it is distributed.
 Under Federal Tax Law, individuals have 9 months from the date of death to refuse a gift and if you do not act within this time period, the IRS will say the gift is yours and tax you on the gift.

 Once a disclaimer is effective, you will then be treated as if you were “dead,” and the asset will then flow through to the other heirs.
 There is often a benefit to disclaim a gift for tax reasons.
 If you do not want to receive the gift and if you want someone else to receive it, then you should refuse a gift which will prevent the benefit from being taxed twice.

-The only requirements in order to have an effective disclaimer is that the disclaimer be 1) in writing, where 2) two witnesses acknowledge the writing, and 3) a notary certifies the writing.
+The only requirements to have an effective disclaimer are that the disclaimer is 1) in writing, where 2) two witnesses acknowledge the writing, and 3) a notary certifies the writing.
 This must be on time and delivered to the personal representative.

 The only situations when you cannot disclaim is if you 1) already accepted the gift, 2) previously waived the right to disclaim, 3) the interest is promised to someone else, or 4) the individual is insolvent (both cash flow and net worth insolvent).